powderfreak12345/LOs/LearningObjectives/README.txt

 readings necessary to complete this assignment had been available at the time when the assignment was released.

+Made instructor and chair kind of similar.
+They share controllers because the chair is basically a professor in that they have access to all of the courses.

 Improvements: Relocate the department chair overview to the main home page.
 Add databases and seed them.